 - Daily Compounding (n=365): Interest is added every single day.
 This is how most credit card interest and high-yield savings accounts work.

-- With Simple Interest, you would have **₹3.4 Lakhs**.
+- With Simple Interest, you would have a linear gain.

-- With Annual Compounding, you would have **₹9.6 Lakhs**.
+- With Annual Compounding, you would have a significant snowball effect.

-- The 'gap' between simple and monthly compound interest is a staggering ₹7.4 Lakhs—purely due to the timing of interest credits.
+- The 'gap' between simple and monthly compound interest is the literal cost of not reinvesting your earnings.

 Frequently Asked Questions